What this article covers:

 You can either choose to sync with a new Trello board or with an existing Trello board.
 This is interesting if you have other tasks in Trello that are also part of the sprint, this way all your local tasks and imported tasks will coexist on both tools.

-3. Filter your tasks
+3. Add rules to filter your tasks

-If you built the sprint in Trello, on the other hand, you can then easily send the different tasks to the appropriate tools by labelling them and enable task filters in your Sync settings.
+If you built the sprint in Trello, on the other hand, you can then easily send the different tasks to the appropriate tools by labelling them and enable task filters in your flow settings.

-For example, label "GitHub" all the cards that you want to send to GitHub and in your sync settings add "GitHub" to the "Only sync cards with any of the following labels" list.
+For example, label "GitHub" all the cards that you want to send to GitHub and in your flow settings add "GitHub" to the "Only sync cards with any of the following labels" list.
 See below.

 See our recommended settings at the end of this article!